 It’s illegal to order more than one drink at a time in Hawaii.
 So you can’t order one for your friend.
 Nor can you consume your single drink on any beach in the state.

 Infused alcohol is alcohol in which botanicals such as fruit or spices have been soaked.
 Although very popular, these are illegal in Idaho.
 Thus, both infusions and barrel-aged cocktails are illegal in the state.

 In Twin Falls, you can buy a rifle on election day, but not a shot.
-That is, a shot of your favorite spirit.
+That is, a shot of your favorite spirit (liquor).

 The state also prohibits “happy hour.”

 It’s illegal to bring 45 liters or more of alcoholic beverage into the state without a license to do so.
-The punishment for doing so is at least one year in prison.
+The punishment for breaking this law is at least one year in prison.

 State law requires places that sell individual drinks to offer soup, sandwiches, milk, coffee and soft drinks.

 It’s illegal for liquor stores to sell cold soft drinks.
-However, they may sell them at room temperature.
+But they may sell them at room temperature.

-If a bar employee pours water down the drain, law enforcement can consider it an illegal alcohol beverage.
+If a bar employee pours water down the drain, police can consider it an illegal alcohol beverage.
 And prosecutors may do so as well.

 An owner of a venue selling alcohol can’t legally have a drink there after closing for business.
-And this also applies to all employees.
+Nor can any employee.

 Don’t plan on running a “tab” in Iowa.
-That’s because it’s illegal.
+It’s illegal.

-These seem to be nonsensical, screwey, and totally weird alcohol laws!
+These seem to be screwy and totally weird alcohol laws!

 A retail liquor store licensee must